ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 ### Schema (schema.graphql)

 The schema is the GraphQL data definition.
 It will allow you to define which entities exist and their types.
-Supported types from TheGraph are
+Supported types from The Graph are

 - Bytes
 - ID